amygdala/tensorflow-workshop/INSTALL.md

 ### Running the Docker container on a VM

 It is easy to set up a Google Compute Engine (GCE) VM on which to run the Docker container.
-We sketch the steps below, or see [TLDR_CLOUD_INSTALL.md](TLDR_CLOUD_INSTALL.md) for more detail.
+We sketch the steps below.

 First, make sure that your project has the GCE API enabled.
 An easy way to do this is to go to the [Cloud Console](https://console.cloud.google.com/), and visit the Compute Engine panel.
 It should display a button to enable the API.